Texas coach Chris Beard arrested on family violence charge

 “The university is aware of the situation regarding Chris Beard.
 We are continuing to gather information and monitoring the legal process,” the school said in a statement.

 Beard is in his second season of a seven-year guaranteed contract that pays him more than $5 million per year.
 Before that, he was 112-55 in five seasons with the Red Raiders.
-He was named The Associated Press coach of the year in 2019 as he guided Texas Tech to a 31-7 finish and lost to Virginia in the national championship game.
+He was named The Associated Press coach of the year in 2019 as he guided Texas Tech to a 31-7 finish and lost in an overtime thriller to Virginia in the national championship game.

 His departure for Texas — a deal reached after a meeting with Texas athletic director Chris Del Conte that included a McDonald’s breakfast an hour’s drive north of Lubbock — left Texas Tech officials frustrated.